bmoorefarrell/csci102-wk12-git/README.md

-# PrintOutput: Simple print statement executing on a string
+# PrintOutput: Simple print statement executing on a string, solved by placing print
+statement in function

-# LoadFile: Loads file, reads the lines of the file, and returns the lines as elements of a list
+# LoadFile: Solved by opening a file, reading the lines of that file and identifying
+individual words using strip()

-# UpdateString: Replaces given string with chosen replacement, at the index specified
+# UpdateString: Creates new string containing all characters up to the specified index,
+then adds in the other string, then adds/concatenates the rest of the original string

-# FindWordCount: Finds and returns the number of occurrences of a specified string in a list
+# FindWordCount: Used count function to determine the amount of times the specified
-# ScoreFinder: Finds the requested player and their respective score, and returns it.
-If player
-# not in list, returns "player not found"
+string occurs in the list

+# ScoreFinder: Uses len/range combo to iterate through list of names, determines
+if there is the requested name in the list, and if so it goes to that same index in the list of scores (to ensure the name matches the score), and prints out the name and score.
+If player is not found in initial search, error message is printed

-# Union: Concatenates two lists together, and returns this version
+# Union: Concatenates two lists together using '+', and returns this version

+# Intersection: Uses set function to find the intersection of the first list with the second,
-# Intersection: Finds like elements in two lists, and returns them in a new list
+and returns that list

-# NotIn: Finds elements in list 1 that are not in list 2, and returns them in new list
+# NotIn: Used conditionals and looping through list 1 and 2 to determine the elements that
+are unique to each list.
+Prints out this new list.

 # Brant Moore-Farrell
 # CSCI 102 - Section B
 # Week 12 - Part A